 Summer has just begun, bringing with it a break from school for most children.
-Whether you get a summer vacation or whether your break comes at other times in the year, it can be a challenge to keep up a piano practice routine when other schedules change.
-With the right attitude and motivation, however, a break from school can be a great time for your child to focus on piano.
+Whether you get a summer vacation or whether your break comes at other times in the year, it can be a challenge to keep up a piano practice routine when other schedules change, but with the right attitude and motivation, a break from school can be a great time for your child to focus on piano.
 Here are some ideas for making piano a part of your summer vacation.

 Pick a Practice Time

-I’ve said it many times before, it’s really important to choose your daily practice time and stick to it.
-Just hoping that piano practice will happen spontaneously sometime during the long summer day is probably not going to be effective.
-For most families, choosing a time early in the day works best, something that won’t usually get in the way of play time with friends or outdoor activities.
+It’s really important to choose your daily practice time and stick to it.
+Just hoping that piano practice will happen sometime during the long summer day is not going to work.
+For most families, choosing a time early in the day works best, something that won’t get in the way of play time with friends or outdoor activities.